Qedarites: Neo-Babylonian period

-Following a domestic revolt in Babylon in 594 BC, the new king of Judah, Zedekiah, organised an anti-Babylonian meeting supported by Egypt in Jerusalem in which Ammon, Edom, Moab, Sidon and Tyre participated, and to which the Qedarites were also aligned.
-Since the Babylonians had important interests in the trade from South Arabia which passed through the Hejaz and the Negev, once Nebuchadnezzar II managed to repress the revolt in Babylon, in 587 BC he attacked and annexed Judah and one year later started the siege of Tyre as part of operations meant to neutralise and control the various Canaanite states which had participated in these anti-Babylonian activities, thus bringing an end to this latest anti-Babylonian endeavour.
+Following a domestic revolt in Babylon in 594 BCE, the new king of Judah, Zedekiah, organised an anti-Babylonian meeting supported by Egypt in Jerusalem in which Ammon, Edom, Moab, Sidon and Tyre participated, and to which the Qedarites were also aligned.
+Since the Babylonians had important interests in the trade from South Arabia which passed through the Hejaz and the Negev, once Nebuchadnezzar II managed to repress the revolt in Babylon, in 587 BCE he attacked and annexed Judah and one year later started the siege of Tyre as part of operations meant to neutralise and control the various Canaanite states which had participated in these anti-Babylonian activities, thus bringing an end to this latest anti-Babylonian endeavour.
 With the solidification of Babylonian control in Palestine, Edom, which at this time controlled North Arabian territory until as far south as the oasis of Dadān, became a centre of Babylonian influence in Arabia.
-After Nebuchadnezzar II annexed the Canaanite kingdoms of Judah in 587 BC and of Ammon and Moab in 582 BC, the resulting power vacuum in Transjordan allowed the Arabs of the Syrian desert, including the Qedarites and the Nabataeans, to expand into these former states' settled territories close to the desert, including across southern Transjordan and Palestine until the Judaean hills, where they remained throughout the existence of the Neo-Babylonian Empire and cohabited with the sedentary Ammonite, Moabite, and Edomite populations, with whom these Arab incomers mingled over several generations.
+After Nebuchadnezzar II annexed the Canaanite kingdoms of Judah in 587 BCE and of Ammon and Moab in 582 BCE, the resulting power vacuum in Transjordan allowed the Arabs of the Syrian desert, including the Qedarites and the Nabataeans, to expand into these former states' settled territories close to the desert, including across southern Transjordan and Palestine until the Judaean hills, where they remained throughout the existence of the Neo-Babylonian Empire and cohabited with the sedentary Ammonite, Moabite, and Edomite populations, with whom these Arab incomers mingled over several generations.

-In the spring of 553 BC, the Babylonian king Nabonidus went to Syria, from where he campaigned against Edom, captured its capital, and then marched to Taymāʾ, Dadān (whose king was defeated by Nabonidus), Fadak, Ḫaybar, Yadiʿ, and Yaṯrib.
+In the spring of 553 BCE, the Babylonian king Nabonidus went to Syria, from where he campaigned against Edom, captured its capital, and then marched to Taymāʾ, Dadān (whose king was defeated by Nabonidus), Fadak, Ḫaybar, Yadiʿ, and Yaṯrib.
 The Qedarites initially supported the Dadānites against Nabonidus, but the Babylonians soon defeated the Qedarites and reimposed Babylonian rule over them.
 With Edom destroyed by the Babylonians, the Arab populations, including the Qedarites, filled the power vacuum left in the northern Hejaz.